-In April 2019 Life QI introduced the 'NHS 50' plan for NHS organisations in England who had previously had their use of Life QI paid for by their Academic Health Science Network (AHSN).
+Life QI introduced the 'NHS 50' plan for NHS Trusts and CCGs in England who had previously had their use of Life QI paid for by their Academic Health Science Network (AHSN).

-This new plan allows NHS organisations in England affected by the change in AHSN funding to continue using Life QI free of charge, with some restrictions.
+The plan allows these NHS organisations in England affected by the change in AHSN funding to continue using Life QI free of charge, with some restrictions.